RaharditoDio/Data-Management-Business-Analytics/README.md

 ## Data Management Business Analytics IYKRA

 ### 📚 About
 [Data Management Business Analytics IYKRA](https://iykra.com/datamba/) is an exclusive learning program for future business leaders.
-In addition to studying business cases, participants are also equipped with data analytics capabilities.
+In addition to studying business cases, participants are also equipped with data analytics capabilities

 ### 📚 Contents